itdxer/neupy/site/docs/layers/debug.rst

     >>> input_layer.graph
     [(Input(10), [])]

 Since layer doesn't have any relations its graph is empty.
-We can define new network and check graph again.
+We can define new layers and connect them in one network.

 .. code-block:: python